mariekimaviles/mariekimaviles.github.io/teaching.md

 <h1>Teaching</h1>

 <p>
-  I have taught, tutored, or coached to some degree and level since high school.
+  I have taught, tutored, or coached to some capacity since high school.
 I enjoy guiding students towards deeper understanding of the ideas and motivations behind problems, etc.
 </p>

 <h2>Courses</h2>